sseiber/lva-gateway/docs/Tutorials/Create a Linux VM with IoT Edge.md

 > [!NOTE]
 > References to third-party software in this repo are for informational and convenience purposes only.
 Microsoft does not endorse nor provide rights for the third-party software.
 For more information on third-party software please see [Live555 Media Server](http://www.live555.com/mediaServer/).

-Run the following command in the terminal:

-[TODO: I get a permission denied error when trying to pull this image.
-Need to make sure this image is either public or indicate to user they need to be logged into the container registry]

-`docker pull meshams.azurecr.io/rtspvideo`

-Run the rtspvideo in a docker container in the background to stream rstp `docker run -d --name live555 --rm -p 554:554 meshams.azurecr.io/rtspvideo`
+Run the **rtspvideo** in a docker container in the background to stream rstp `docker run -d --name live555 --rm -p 554:554 mcr.microsoft.com/lva-utilities/rtspsim-live555:1.2`

 Enumerate the docker containers